EthanTheMathmo/simExcel/README.md

 * request a feature button
 * Default value ribbon for the cell values ribbon. (done 23.07.21)
 * Plotting.
 Have a dot on the pdf to show the mean and the median
+* Default values.
+For the triangular distribution it is currently the mode.
+But this leads to silly values being displayed for some cases.
+E.g. for a triangular distribution with the end points at 0 and 100, with peak at 3.
+Displaying 3 is somewhat silly when the average will be waaaay higher than that